 Functional Electric Stimulation

-Outpatient Physical Therapists are trained to administer treatments using the latest in FES (Functional Electric Stimulation) technology, including the WalkAide, Bioness L300, L300 Plus, RT 200 recumbent stepper, and RT 300 cycle ergometer.
+Outpatient physical therapists are trained to administer treatments using the latest in FES (Functional Electric Stimulation) technology, including the WalkAide, Bioness L300, L300 Plus, RT 200 recumbent stepper, and RT 300 cycle ergometer.
 The WalkAide and L300 has been researched to improve walking in individuals with MS, CVA and other neurologic impairments.
 Several outpatient PT staff are certified as L300 clinicians, which requires advanced coursework.
 The RT 200 stepper and 300 cycle offers individuals with spinal cord injury or stroke the benefits of stepping and cycling to improve leg muscle circulation and strength.
 For individuals who have completed their therapy and satisfy eligibility requirements, we offer a fee-for-service program for continued use of the machines and their benefits.
 For more information, please call (914) 597-2122.

 McKenzie Diagnosis and Treatment

 Women's Health Program

 Burke's Women's Heath Physical Therapy Program includes treatment for pre-natal/ postpartum pain and dysfunction, post-gynecological surgery, incontinence/pelvic floor weakness and pelvic pain.
 If you are experiencing these or other musculoskeletal problems, speak to your physician about a referral to the Women's Health Program.
 The program is located at Burke’s Outpatient department on the main campus in White Plains, and at the satellite clinics in Mamaroneck and Yonkers.
 For more information, please call (914) 597-2198.

 The Burke Fitness Challenge